-Last month Amalgam Insights hosted, Key Vendors for Managing $40+ Billion in SaaS Costs, a webinar highlighting industry findings around growing SaaS spend.
+Last month Amalgam Insights hosted, Key Vendors for Managing $40+ Billion in SaaS Costs.
+This webinar highlights industry findings around growing SaaS spend.

-The company works with CIOs and CFOs to bridge gaps in managing technology and focuses on the set of solutions targeting enterprise SaaS expense management, that, as they report, “... is largely unmanaged at this point.”
+The company works with CIOs and CFOs to bridge gaps in managing technology.
+It focuses on the set of solutions targeting enterprise SaaS expense management, that, as they report, “... is largely unmanaged at this point.”

 Webinar host and company founder Hyoun Park captured the reason for the webinar with this overview:

-Less than 5% of of SaaS spend is currently centrally managed.
+Currently less than 5% of of SaaS spend is centrally managed.
 The other 95% is hiding in expense reports and one-off accounts that escape corporate control.
 No rules, no bulk discounts, no disputes, no contract enforcement or negotiations.

-For interested CIOs, CFOs, Chief Procurement Officers, Finance Directors and IT Procurement Directors, we recommend listening to the archived audio.
-Below, we’ve captured Park’s relevant observations and outlined his recommendations for finance and IT leaders who want better manage, optimize and extract value from SaaS investments.
+We recommend that CIOs, CFOs, Chief Procurement Officers, Finance Directors and IT Procurement Directors listen to the archived audio.
+Below, we’ve captured Park’s relevant observations and outlined his recommendations for finance and IT leaders who want to better manage, optimize and extract value from SaaS investments.